 - I highly recommend taking a picture of your grocery list with your phone (even if you prefer to physically hold your paper grocery list).
 I can’t tell you how many times I get into the grocery store and realize I left the list in the car.
 With two young kids in tow, I definitely appreciate having my “backup” on my phone.

 - These glass containers make it easy to prep meals for the week in advance.
-They even have a divider to keep everything fresh!
+They even have dividers to keep everything fresh.

 - When you buy pre-made items at the store, I would encourage you to read ingredient labels on the back of the package, not just the health claims on the front.
 Make sure you understand what you’re putting in your body.
 And whenever possible, choose single ingredient foods.

 Meal planning takes less than twenty minutes a week, but can impact your whole week by lowering stress and giving you a clear plan for your weekly meals.
 Take the time to make a meal plan and you’ll be glad you did!